SurfitWasTaken/WA3/proposal.md

 > Goals for next week: Implement Crosshair, Introduce colours in scene.
 >
 > - Week 7
+> I literally didn't do anything this week.
+I took a break for this week because I couldn't find my file in unity, so i gave up after a while.
+I wanted to do the crpsshair this week, and add in colours in the scene this week, but after some thought, I want the background of the aimtrainer to be not be distracting so it will just be gray.
+Next week, I intend to implement the crosshair system and include user generated variables, so the user will be able to control the target size and colour

 > - Week 8
 > - Week 9
 > - Week 10